Buddhist art: Roman Egypt

 The Berenike Buddha, discovered in Berenice, Egypt, in 2022.

 The Berenike Buddha is a rare example of Buddhist art that was discovered in 2018–2022 in an archaeological excavation in the ancient harbour of Berenike, Egypt.
 The statue was discovered in the forecourt of an early Roman period temple dedicated to the Goddess Isis.

 The statue has been alleged to be the first Buddha statue ever found west of Afghanistan, but the Helgö Buddha was found earlier.
 This one attests to the extent of Indo-Roman relations in the early centuries of our era.
 Based on stylistic details and the archaeological context of the excavation, it thought that the statue was made in Alexandria around the second century CE.
 According to Steven Sidebotham, a history professor at the University of Delaware who is co-director of the Berenike Project, the statue dates to between 90 and 140 CE.
 It was made from a stone that was extracted south of Istanbul, and may also have been carved in Berenike itself.
 The statue has a halo around the head of the Buddha, decorated with the rays of the sun, and has a lotus flower by his side.
 It is 71 cm tall.

 Various fragmentary parts of Buddha statues (torsos, heads) had already been discovered at Berenike in 2019, some made of local gypsum.

 Contemporary Buddhist art

 Many contemporary artists have made use of Buddhist themes.
 Notable examples are Bill Viola, in his video installations, John Connell, in sculpture, and Allan Graham in his multi-media "Time is Memory".
+In contemporary performance art, Buddhist philosophy has influenced practices concerned with embodiment, impermanence, and duration.
+This can be seen in the work of artists such as Kira O'Reilly and Jatun Risba, who have stated that their Buddhist practices inform their creative work.

 In the UK The Network of Buddhist Organisations has interested itself in identifying Buddhist practitioners across all the arts.
 In 2005 it co-ordinated the UK-wide Buddhist arts festival, "A Lotus in Flower"; in 2009 it helped organise the two-day arts conference, "Buddha Mind, Creative Mind".
 As a result of the latter an association of Buddhist artists was formed.